 GPEAT’s Steering Committee is led by Co-Chairs John Walsh, President & CEO, UGI Corporation and Craig E. White, President & CEO, Philadelphia Gas Works.

-Advocate for the sector through the development and support of a policy agenda and recommendations that accelerate midstream and downstream development and greater natural gas use in the Greater Philadelphia region.
+Advocate for the sector through the development and support of a policy agenda and recommendations that encourage accelerated midstream and downstream development, increased market access for renewables, and technologies to improve efficiency and sustainability.

 BUSINESS ATTRACTION / MARKETING